xord/reflexion/reflex/README.md

-# Reflex - A Graphical User Interface Tool Kit.
+# Reflex - A Graphical User Interface Tool Kit for Ruby.

-## by snori@xord.org
+ by snori@xord.org